expo/examples/.github/ISSUE_TEMPLATE/new-example-idea.md

 name: New Example Idea
 about: Suggest an idea for a new example
 title: ''
-labels: enhancement, help wanted, New Example
+labels: New Example, enhancement, help wanted
 assignees: EvanBacon

 ---